Little looks back: Retiring senator reflects on her 25 years in Legislature

 Whether it was a town and village fighting over a sewer plant or county officials reluctant to commit to a capital project, Little, R-Queensbury, enjoyed the experience.

-“I think I’ve been able to bring a lot of groups together,” she said on Wednesday as she packed up items in her Warren Street office.
+“I think I’ve been able to bring a lot of groups together,” she said recently as she packed up items in her Warren Street office.

 Little is leaving office at the end of month after nine terms in the Senate.
 She has held various elective office posts since 1986.
 Little said it was just time to step away after turning 80.